amiaopensource/av-python-carpentry/_episodes/04-aboutfiles.md

 ## pymediainfo and collecting duration information

-Let’s turn from data to duration, another key piece of information that we’ll often be asked to aggregate when we begin to work at scale (average duration by format can serve a critical role when forecasting anticipated needs).
+Let’s turn from data to duration, another key piece of information that we’ll often be asked to aggregate when we begin to work at scale (average duration by format can help when forecasting anticipated needs).

 Here, we’ll call upon another python package: pymediainfo, a python wrapper for the open source technical metadata tool MediaInfo. pymediainfo is the shit, and though there are other ways (repeated subprocess calls) to incorporate MediaInfo into our python code, pymediainfo is elegant and has a relatively low bar to entry.